XXXIEAI/NarrativeBench/README.md

-NarrativeBench: Benchmarking Multi-trait Automated Scoring and Feedback Efficacy of Large Language Models for Chinese Narrative Essays
+# NarrativeBench: Benchmarking Multi-trait Automated Scoring and Feedback Efficacy of Large Language Models for Chinese Narrative Essays

+Code is coming soon